where does it hurt?

 If your pain does not go away, we may have to use a least or minimally invasive surgical procedure.
 However, you will be fully informed about all treatment options every step of the way, so you can make an informed choice.

-If hip pain is causing problems in your everyday life, then it’s time to contact Spine Institute of North America in New Jersey.
+If hip pain is causing problems in your everyday life, then it’s time to contact Spine INA in New Jersey.
 We have three locations that can provide you with top quality care.

 View our other joint pain conditions: